miguelgimenezgimenez/bi_assessment/README.md

 Since I have done the authentication using a cookie with a sessionId, to allow the renewal of the token, I have had to do a hacky hotfix to make the api work in swagger(this code is in the refresh token file ).

 I have commited the dotenv on purpose file so you can use the project without adding the variables.
+Also I have not created a production environment.

 ## USAGE